piplogs/.github/profile/README.md

 <h1 align="center">About Piplogs</p>

-<p><bold>Piplogs</bold> is a modern trading platform offering real-time analytics, advanced trading tools, and intuitive performance tracking for traders of all levels.</center>
+<p align="center"><bold>Piplogs</bold> is a modern trading platform offering real-time analytics, advanced trading tools, and intuitive performance tracking for traders of all levels.</p>

 ---